 Hi guys, if you are reading this article, you are probably also having some difficulties with your speaking skills.
 So let’s see if you make any of the 5 most common mistakes below.
 Moreover, I will give you some ways to correct them, So come on, let’s get started

-- You focus too much on your grammar when speaking
+- The first common mistake: You focus too much on your grammar when speaking

 Of course, accurate grammar will ensure the standard of your sentences and somehow prove that “you have learned English methodically“.
 Thereby your audience will be impressed.
 However, if you focus too much on grammar, which means you try to make sure your sentences are grammatically correct or use complex grammatical structures so that your sentences can be complicated, you may lose your fluency.
 Fluency is an essential factor in effective communication.
 If we can’t keep the flow in speaking, respond slowly to questions or hesitate too much, the listener will no longer want to listen to us no matter how complex and difficult our sentence structure is.

 A: What do you think about the importance of higher education nowadays?